mengelhard/mmci_applied_ds/ds_glossary.md

 - **Sensitivity:** The proportion of positive cases correctly identified (i.e. predicted) as positive by a prediction model or diagnostic test
 - **Specificity:** The proportion of negative cases correctly identified (i.e. predicted) as negative by a prediction model or diagnostic test
 - **Recall:** Another term for sensitivity
-- **Receiver Operating Characteristic Curve (ROC curve):** A graph showing the relationship between the sensitivity and specificity of a binary classification model across the full range of possible classification thresholds- **True Negative:** A negative case that is correctly believed or predicted (e.g. by a predictive model) to be negative
+- **Receiver Operating Characteristic Curve (ROC curve):** A graph showing the relationship between the sensitivity and specificity of a binary classification model across the full range of possible classification thresholds
+- **True Negative:** A negative case that is correctly believed or predicted (e.g. by a predictive model) to be negative
 - **True Positive:** A positive case that is correctly believed or predicted (e.g. by a predictive model) to be positive

 ### Fields and Subfields Related to Data Science